mohitk05/occurrence-backend-node/README.md

 The routes handle the requests.
 The occurrence data fetching url is localhost:xxxx/find?num=3.
 Here 'num' is the request query item given by the frontend.
 This url runs the'myFunction' of 'myController'.

+When a request hits the server ending in '/find', myFunction is run, which accesses the global object named 'global_occ' which is an array of arrays having pairs or word and occurrence frequency.
+It slices the array accoring to the requested number and sends the response.
+In case the requested number is larger than length of global\_occ then consider the number as the length of global\_occ i.e. return all the words.

+All the core calculation is done in occurrence_module.
+It uses a Map object to calculate occurrence frequency and converts them into an array of arrays, finally sorting it according to the frequency.
+This is returned to the calling step.